Oncologist-Directed Solutions for Cancer Therapy & Drug Discovery™

 - Mouse tumor growth and metastasis replicates the tumor behavior in the patient – in contrast to subcutaneous and tumor transplant models.

-- The technique is employed to provide personalized precision therapy for patients as well as a unique drug discovery platform.
+- The technique is employed to provide individualized precision therapy for patients as well as a unique drug discovery platform.

 PDOX: A Patient’s Story